Inflectra/spira-documentation/docs/SpiraPlan-Quick-Start-Guide/index.md

     - SpiraTeam, which is SpiraTest plus some extra features
     - SpiraPlan, which takes all the features of SpiraTeam and adds a few more

     Whatever flavor of Spira you have (we will say **"Spira"** from here on) you can use this Quick Start Guide.
+To learn more about the differences between the different Spira editions, take a look at our [detailed comparison chart](https://www.inflectra.com/SpiraTeam/ProductComparison.aspx)

 ## Introduction